-First Semester/Generic RN students submit the Nursing Multi-Criteria Admission application between February 15th—March 2nd for fall admissions and between September 15th—September 30th for spring admissions.
+First Semester/Generic RN students submit the Nursing Multi-Criteria Admission application between February 1st - February 15th for fall admissions and between September 1st—September 15th for spring admissions.

 - Please read the entire application packet carefully and follow all steps to make sure you have completed current SAC Nursing Program's first semester multi-criteria application process thoroughly and accurately (the application requirements may have changed from previous semesters).

 Requesting all pertinent unofficial transcripts:

 As part of the application process, you will be required to submit unofficial transcripts along with the Multi-Criteria Admission application directly to the Nursing Department.
 If selected, you will be required to submit official transcripts.